Food-Ashur-s/Food-Ashurs/README.md

 - As-Har Oran : [https://github.com/ASHARALORAN96]

 ## Communication:
- We will communicate and share resources through a group slack channel.
-We will organize tasks through Trello.
+We communicated and shared resources through a group Slack channel.
+We also organized tasks through the use of Trello.

-We will host an internal check-in meeting each morning for each member to update the team on their progress on any/all tasks or deliverables.
-Any edits to the project plan will be made as a result of these check-ins.
-We will conclude with a reflection meeting and a final update of our Trello board.
-We will participate in daily standups with Instructors.
+We hosted an internal check-in meeting each morning, for each member, to update the team on their progress with any/all tasks or deliverables.
+Any edits to the project plan will be made as a result of these daily check-ins.
+We concluded each meeting with a reflection and afinal update of our Trello board.

-## Technology and Tools  :
+## Technology and Tools:
- The Organization will be created by Nawal, with all other members added as admin users.
-The Github repository will be initialized by Travis, with all other members added as collaborators.
-The Trello board will be created by Nawal, with all other members added as admin users .
-We will deploy our web app through Heroku.
+The Organization was created by our team member Nawal, with all other members added as admin users.
+The Trello board was also created by Nawal, with all other members added as admin users for consistency in project management.
+Our application will soon be deployed on Heroku.